Back-Up Plans & Emergency Contacts

 - Knowing what kinds of emergencies might happen in your immediate area and informing your pet sitters and back-up care givers of any information that can help them provide appropriate service, such as: are you living in an area that floods regularly in heavy storms?
 Are you near areas that can burn quickly?
 Does your neighborhood lose power easily in a storm?

-The care we provide to our customer’s pets and their safety is our first concern.
+The care I provide to my client’s pets and their safety is my first concern.

-Our emergency plan for our clients will be as follows:
+The emergency plan for clients is as follows:

 - Every effort will be made to drive to your home